MAKE YOUR BOOKING HOTEL DIRECT

 Because the Genal Valley is not widely known, developed nor exploited, it is not heavily travelled; it is therefore a highly recommended destination for those looking for the unique experience one has in an environment normally peaceful, quiet, traditional and authentically Spanish.

-In December, the flower blossoms begin with the wild almond trees sprouting beautiful pink or white flowers which last until early February.
-And then from March until May, the valley is filled with wild flowers, including the blosoms from the budding chestnut trees.
+In December, flower blossoms begin presenting with the wild almond trees sprouting beautiful pink or white flowers which last until early February.
+And then from March until May/June, the valley is filled with wild flowers, including the blossoms from the budding chestnut trees.

 As many as 2,000 species of wild flowers come to life during the springtime with different blooms appearing almost daily.
 The Upper Genal is also chestnut country; normally starting in May, the valley fills with the pungent fragrance of the yellow chestnut flowers in bloom.
-And then in autumn, there is a swath of autumnal colours burning across the valley as the chestnut leaves pass through their seasonal change after the harvest, eventually dropping all their leaves.
+And then in autumn, there is a swath of autumnal colours burning across the valley as the chestnut leaves pass through their seasonal change after the harvest turning the valley into a copper colored forest, but then eventually dropping all their leaves.

-The Genal Valley is a great destination for motorcyclists, cyclists, walkers, hikers, bird watchers, star gazers, rock climbers, painters, photographers, writers and nature enthusiasts generally.
+The Genal Valley is a great destination for cyclists, walkers/hikers, bird watchers, star gazers, rock climbers, painters, photographers, writers, motorcyclists and nature enthusiasts generally.
 All the villages are connected by walking trails offering spectacular views and possible bunny rabbit, boar, fox or other wildlife sightings.

 Especially for bird watchers, this area is a must as it is located on the north-south corridor of the annual bird migrations.
 It is not unusual to hear owls hooting, nightingales chatting, wood-peckers pecking, black birds tweeting or to see griffin vultures, golden eagles, falcons or other birds of prey soaring high above the mountainous terrain.

-With all the natural subjects to paint (ruins, mountains, rooftops, churches, valleys, chimneys, villages, trees, flora, etc.) and stunning changing light, painters / photographers could spend endless days with their countless subjects.
+With all the natural subjects to paint (ruins, mountains, rooftops, churches, valleys, chimney pots, villages, trees, flora, etc.) and stunning changing light, painters / photographers could spend endless days with their countless subjects.
 And for those interested in local culture, all of the villages have annual summer patron saint fiestas, romerías (a traditional Andalusian outdoor festival involving singing, b-b-q’s, dancing, horses, drink and campfires) plus all the festivities of Semana Santa (Easter and Holy Week) in the spring.
+Most villages have histories of at least ten centuries.